Bewerken

 Template for deploying AD FS in Azure

-The template deploys a six-machine setup, two each for Domain Controllers, AD FS, and WAP.
+The template deploys a six-machine setup, with two machines each for Domain Controllers, AD FS, and WAP.

 AD FS in Azure Deployment Template

 You can use an existing virtual network or create a new virtual network while deploying this template.
-This table lists the various parameters available for customizing the deployment including a description of how to use the parameters in the deployment process.
+The following table lists the parameters you can use to customize the deployment.

 Parameter Description